On Az\'ema-Yor processes, their optimal properties and the Bachelier-drawdown equation: Introduction

-In \cite{ay1} Az\'ema and Yor introduced a family of simple local martingales, associated with Brownian motion or more generally with a continuous martingale, which they exploited to solve the Skorokhod embedding problem.
-These processes, called Az\'ema--Yor processes, are simply functions of the underlying process $X$ and its running maximum $\ovl X_t=\sup_{s\leq t}X_s$.
-They proved to be very useful especially in describing laws of the maximum or of the last passage times of a martingale and were applied in problems ranging from Skorokhod embeddings, through optimal inequalities, to Brownian penalisations (cf.~Az\'ema and Yor \cite{ay2}, Ob\l\'oj and Yor \cite{oy}, Roynette, Vallois and Yor \cite{RVY06}).
-The appearance of Az\'ema--Yor martingales in all these problems was partially explained with a characterisation in Ob\l\'oj \cite{ja_martcarac} as the only local martingales which can be written as a function of the couple $(X,\ovl X_t)$.
+In~\cite{ay1} Az\'{e}ma and Yor introduced a family of simple local martingales, associated with Brownian motion or more generally with a~continuous martingale, which they exploited to solve the Skorokhod embedding problem.
+These\vadjust{\goodbreak} processes, called Az\'{e}ma--Yor processes, are simply functions of the underlying process $X$ and its running maximum $\ovl X_t=\sup_{s\leq t}X_s$.
+They proved to be very useful especially in describing laws of the maximum or of the last passage times of a martingale and were applied in problems ranging from Skorokhod embeddings, through optimal inequalities, to Brownian penalizations (cf. Az\'{e}ma and Yor~\cite{ay1,ay2}, Ob\l\'{o}j and Yor~\cite{oy}, Roynette, Vallois and Yor~\cite{RVY06}).
+The appearance of Az\'{e}ma--Yor martingales in all these problems was partially explained with a characterization in Ob\l\'{o}j~\cite{jamartcarac} as the only local martingales which can be written as a~function of the couple $(X,\ovl X_t)$.

-Recently these processes have seen a revived interest with applications in mathematical finance including re-interpration of classical pricing formulae (see Madan, Roynette and Yor \cite{MRY08}) and portfolio optimisation under pathwise constraints (see El Karoui and Meziou \cite{ELKM06,ELKM08}).
-In this paper we uncover a more general structure of these processes and present new characterisations.
-We explore in depth their properties and present some further applications of Az\'ema--Yor processes.
-We work in a general setup and extend the concept of Az\'ema--Yor processes $M^U(X)$, as defined in \eqref{eq:aydevelop} below, to the context of an arbitrary semimartingale $(X_t)$ with a continuous running supremum process $\ovl X_t$.
+Recently these processes have seen a revived interest with applications in mathematical finance including re-interpretation of classical pricing formulae (see Madan, Roynette and Yor~\cite{MRY08}) and portfolio optimization under pathwise constraints (see El Karoui and Meziou \cite {ELKM06,ELKM08}).
+In this paper we uncover a more general structure of these processes and present new characterizations.
+We explore in depth their properties and present some further applications of Az\'{e}ma--Yor processes.
+We work in a general setup and extend the concept of Az\'{e}ma--Yor processes $M^U(X)$, as defined in \eqref{eq:aydevelop} below, to the context of an arbitrary semimartingale $(X_t)$ with a continuous running maximum process $\ovl X_t$.